halworsen/fflogsapi/README.md

 * Query caching
   * Requesting the same data twice will instead fetch the result from cache
   * Customizable cache lifetime and options to ignore cached results
-* Sensible interface to the API
-  * Iterate over things that are intuitively iterable
-  * Dataclasses for many objects exposed by the API

 ## Installation